baykelper/docker-beets/README.md

 To edit the config from within the container use `beet config -e`

-For a command prompt as user abc `docker exec -it -u abc beets bash`
+For a command prompt as user abc `docker exec -it -u abc beets /bin/sh`

 See [Beets][appurl] for more info.